nivedita1445/Transaction-System-Project/README.md

-# 🏦 Transaction System – Secure Event-Driven Backend (Spring Boot)
+# Transaction Processing System (Spring Boot)

 ## 📌 Project Overview

-The **Secure Transaction Processing System** is a **production-grade backend application** built using **Spring Boot** that models **real-world financial transaction processing**.
+The **Transaction Processing System** is a production-grade backend application built using Spring Boot that models real-world financial transaction processing with a strong emphasis on security, consistency, retry mechanisms, and role-based controls.

-Unlike basic CRUD applications, this system focuses on **how transactions behave in banking and payment platforms**, including:
+Unlike basic CRUD applications, this system focuses on how transactions behave in banking and payment platforms, including idempotency, transaction state transitions, retry limits, and admin-controlled resolution.

-- Secure authentication
-- Role-based authorization
-- Idempotent transaction handling
-- Retry & max-retry enforcement
-- Admin-controlled transaction resolution

-The project is **Dockerized**, **Swagger-enabled**, and **AWS EC2 deployment ready**.
+This project is designed to demonstrate enterprise-level backend engineering, similar to systems used in banking, payments, and fintech platforms.

 ---

 ## 🧠 Why This Project Matters

-This project demonstrates **industry-level backend engineering concepts**, including:
+* Demonstrates real transaction system design (not simple CRUD)

-- JWT-based authentication & authorization
+* Implements JWT-based authentication and role-based authorization
-- Role separation (USER / ADMIN)
-- Controlled transaction lifecycle management
+* Handles transaction lifecycle and state transitions
-- Retry mechanisms with max retry limits
+* Enforces retry logic with max retry limits
-- Idempotent request handling
+* Prevents duplicate requests using idempotency keys
-- Centralized exception handling
+* Centralized exception handling
-- Docker & cloud-ready architecture

-This reflects **real financial systems**, not just API CRUD operations.
+* Fully testable via Swagger UI
+* Dockerized and AWS-ready

 ---

 ## 🔗 Live API (Swagger)

-🚧 Will be updated after AWS EC2 deployment

 http://<PUBLIC-IP>:8080/swagger-ui/index.html

 ---